Hire a DevOps Engineer

 DevOps is a customizable approach that varies from organization to organization, as each has unique requirements and perspectives.

-There are different roles a DevOps professional could play within a project.
+A DevOps professional can fulfill different responsibilities within a business context, catering to the specific demands and objectives of the organization.
 If you need a narrow-focused specialist, you can look for a professional specializing in a specific area:

 Cloud engineer or CloudOps

 If you’re looking to adopt cloud technologies, migrate your system to the cloud, or maintain your current cloud application, you should consider hiring cloud engineers.
-These specialists design, implement, and sustain cloud-based infrastructure and services like AWS, Google Cloud Platform, or Azure.
+These specialists design, implement and sustain cloud-based infrastructure and services such as AWS, Google Cloud Platform, or Azure.

 DevSecOps